COSC3020/dynamic-euler-megrose10/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

-In this implementation, when the sum of the values to find euler's number, we call factorial to get the denominator.
-In the e function, we have a for loop adding the $1/n!$ numbers going from 0 to $n$.
-When we call factorial, there is a for loop calculating the factorial for the iteration we are on which would be $n$.
-Then in e, we return the value calculated from factorial and add it to the previous numbers and so on, which this for loop would also result in n.
-So, $n+n$ or $\Theta$ $(2n)$ would be the worst time complexity.
+In this implementation, we find the factorial in the for loop we have implemented, so the $\Theta$ $(n)$, since there is only one for loop.